Saint Blaise Abbey, Black Forest: 13th–17th centuries

 The original Vogtei (protective lordship) of the Bishops of Basle was shaken off quite early: a charter of the Emperor Henry V dated 8 January 1125 confirms that the abbey possessed imperial protection and free election of their Vogt.
-Nevertheless, the office afterwards became a possession of the Zähringer, and after their extinction in 1218, was held at Imperial will and gift under the Emperor Frederick II.
+Nevertheless, the office afterwards became a possession of the Zähringer, and after their extinction in 1218, was held at imperial will and gift under the Emperor Frederick II.
 While this may well have preserved a certain bond with the Emperor, there seems to have been no question of St Blaise's having the status of a "Reichskloster".

-From the mid-13th century the Vögte (protective lordship) were Habsburg which this drew St. Blaise increasingly into the Austrian sphere of influence.
-The ties to the Empire remained, however: the abbey was named between 1422 and 1521 in the lists of imperial territories and the Swabian Circle tried in vain in 1549 to claim St Blaise as an imperial abbey.
-The four imperial lordships which St Blaise's had acquired by the end of the 13th century — Blumegg, Bettmaringen, Gutenburg and Berauer Berg — in fact formed the nucleus of the reichsunmittelbar lordship of Bonndorf, constituted in 1609, from which the Prince-Abbots derived their status in the Holy Roman Empire.
+From the mid-13th century the Vögte (protective lordship) were Habsburg which this drew St. Blaise’s, like the whole southern part of the Black Forest, increasingly into the Austrian sphere of influence.
+The ties to the Empire remained, however: the abbey was named between 1422 and 1521 in the lists of imperial territories and the Swabian Circle tried in vain in 1549 to claim St Blaise’s as an imperial abbey.
+The four imperial lordships which St Blaise's had started to acquire by the end of the 13th century — Blumegg, Bettmaringen, Gutenburg and Berauer Berg — in fact formed the nucleus of the imperially immediate lordship of Bonndorf, finally constituted in 1609 as a St. Blaise’ territory with the acquisition of Bonndorf, from which the Prince-Abbots derived their status in the Holy Roman Empire.